 Don’t be afraid of your own Company

 “But don’t you get bored being by yourself for too long?”
 If you’re the type to get bored on your own, then keep busy with things to do, plan out the next day in the evenings, eat meals on the go instead of sitting in a restaurant, and find guided tours.
 If you stay focused on doing activities it will be harder to get bored of your own thoughts.
+You can always start small with a long weekend trip until you feel more comfortable on your own.

 Best Solo Vacations